Utsjoki | 5-12 January 2020

 This workshop is all-inclusive, this means that there are no hidden costs for you as participants.
 We want you to know fully what you are getting before your trip, and in this way, there can’t be any disappointments.
 So we take care of everything for you from the moment you land in Ivalo, to the moment you leave.

-Only alcoholic beverages are not included in your workshop fee.
+Only alcoholic beverages, and your flights, are not included in your workshop fee.

 We pick you up at Ivalo airport and drive to your cottages in Utsjoki.
 We stop at a large supermarket / convenience store on the way for your last minute supplies if you need any (Utsjoki is quite isolated so we do this near the airport).
 For the rest, your workshop is all-inclusive!